Who Is This Credit Card Best For?

 - Most benefits are best for United travelers: You’ll get a free checked bag, a statement credit for 25% off in-flight purchases, priority boarding, and free upgrades when available—but only on flights operated by United Airlines.
 You won’t get these perks if you book with another airline through United.

-If you spend $3,000 with your card within the first three months after opening it, you’ll get 60,000 miles.
-That’s worth a whopping $1,296, based on our valuation of miles—more than the bonus offer for any other domestic airline-branded credit card we reviewed.
+If you spend $2,000 with your card within the first three months after opening it, you’ll get 40,000 miles.
+That’s worth about $912, based on our valuation of miles, which is in line with many other airline card offers right now.

 Earning Miles & Rewards